sofiaje/BookApp/README.md

 ### Logged-Out Mode
 - Users can register and log in.
 - Users can view all books and their details available in the API.
--

 ### Logged-In Mode
-- Logged in users have a personal profile page with their username.
+- Users have a personal profile page with their username.
-- Logged in users have the option to log out.
+- Users have the option to log out.
 - Users can rate books.
 - The user's profile page includes a list of all books they have rated, sortable by title, author, and rating (alphabetical for title and author, highest to lowest for rating).
 - Users can save books to a personal "To-Read" list, accessible from their profile page.